Modern Minimal Perfect Hashing: A Survey

 Modern processors have many cores available, and testing single-threaded code leaves a lot of processing power unused.
 Additionally, most data structures like perfect hash functions are not used in isolation in actual applications.
 There are always other processes running on the machines.
 Performing multi-threaded measurements can, to a certain extent, account for this.
 Note that perfect hashing can be parallelized trivially by partitioning, which many approaches use.
 For these approaches, a major factor to their multi-threaded scaling is how efficiently they implement their partitioning step.
 This makes it less interesting algorithmically and causes a bias in the measurements.
 We still give multi-threaded measurements because they are very relevant in applications.
 Additionally, because there are fewer memory channels than threads, the cache locality of approaches is important in parallel measurements.

-As a reminder, the Intel processor we run most experiments on has 8 cores (16 hardware threads (HT)) and supports AVX512.
-In this section, we additionally use a machine with an AMD EPYC 7702P processor with 64 cores (128 hardware threads) and a base clock speed of 2.0 GHz.
-The machine runs Rocky Linux 9.5 with Linux 5.14.0 and supports AVX2.
-Our 8-core Intel machine has 2 memory channels and our 64-core AMD machine has 8 memory channels.
+As a reminder, we run our experiments on an 8 core (16 hardware threads (HT)) processor with 2 memory channels.